-- Criminal prosecution under felony charges for both the corporation and culpable individuals (i.e, internal management, HR personnel, or third parties).
+- Criminal prosecution under felony charges for both the corporation and culpable individuals (i.e., internal management, HR personnel, or third parties).
 Corporations found guilty of criminal violations of the antitrust laws face significant fines (up to \$100 million), while individuals may be subject to imprisonment (up to 10 years) and significant fines (up to \$1 million). - Civil enforcement actions by the Agencies that can result in broad-ranging injunctions governing future conduct. - Private, civil actions by employees or third parties injured by the violation.
-Such lawsuits can be extremely costly to defend, both in terms of monetary costs and lost time of officers and employees, and can result in treble damages (three times the losses suffered by the complaining party).
+Such lawsuits can be extremely costly to defend, both in terms of monetary costs and business disruption, including lost time of officers and employees, and can result in treble damages (three times the losses suffered by the complaining party) and payment of the plaintiff's attorneys' fees.